NiklasGollenstede/nix-wiplib/modules/syspkgs.nix.md

         ''; type = lib.types.bool; default = true; };
         hostName = lib.mkOption { description = ''The name of this systems configuration as attribute of `''${nixos-config.flake}#nixosConfigurations`.''; type = lib.types.str; defaultText = config.networking.hostName; };
         nixos-config.flake = lib.mkOption { description = ''
             The flake that this system is configured in.
-This should be `inputs.self`, or something equivalent.
+This should be `inputs.self`, or something equivalent (with populated `.inputs`, not just a source path).
         ''; type = lib.types.package; defaultText = lib.literalMD ''`config._module.args.inputs.self`, if set''; };
         nixos-config.name = lib.mkOption { description = ''
             The name of `.flake`.
 Defaults to `nixos-config` and can be changed for vanity or if a (transitive) input of `.flake` is already named `nixos-config`.